top of page

 • Very deep or saturated pigment - removal may be needed first

+The key is a proper assessment.
 At our clinic in Woburn and Woburn Sands, supporting patients across Bedfordshire, Buckinghamshire and Milton Keynes, we focus on giving realistic, honest advice so you know exactly what’s possible before starting any treatment.

 If you’re unsure about your PMU, the best first step is always a consultation.